Eid Al Adha

 This great annual convention of faith demonstrates the concept of equality of mankind, the most profound message of Islam, which allows no superiority on the basis of race, gender or social status.
 The only preference in the eyes of God is piety as stated in the Quran: "The best amongst you in the eyes of God is most righteous."

 During the days of the Hajj, Muslims dress in the same simple way, observe the same regulations and say the same prayers at the same time in the same manner, with the same objective.
 There is no royalty and aristocracy, but humility and devotion.
 Such instances confirm the commitment of Muslims - all Muslims - to God.
 It affirms their readiness to leave the material interest for His sake.

-During the Hajj period Muslims will celebrate Eid Al Adha, which translates to “Feast of Sacrifice” on Saturday the 9th July 2022 (subject to moon sighting)
+During the Hajj period Muslims will celebrate Eid Al Adha, which translates to “Feast of Sacrifice” on Wendesday/Thursday the 28th /29th June 2023 (subject to moon sighting)

 The Hajj resembles the re-enactment of the experiences of the Prophet Abraham, whose selfless sacrifice has no parallel in the history of humankind.

-The various conflicts in the world and the post-covid recovery period means that ordinary families around the world are at their most vulnerable.
+The various conflicts in the world, cost of Living Crisis and the post-covid recovery period means that ordinary families around the world are at their most vulnerable.
 With soaring prices of energy and essential commodities, families will be struggling to make ends meet and it is our duty as society and followers of faith to assist those that are in need.
-It is a sad reflection that in 2022, in one of richest nations in the world, that families are facing such hardships.
+It is a sad reflection that in 2023, in one of richest nations in the world, that families are facing such hardships.
 We pray that there is effective leadership in this country to ensure we have a just and caring society.